 As revealed in a study by Statista, React Native is the preferred framework for cross platform app development.
-It was used by 42% of the software developers worldwide in 2019 and 2020, with a slight decrease to 38% in 2021 (still the most used over the past three years).
+It was used by 42% of software developers worldwide in 2019 and 2020, slightly decreasing to 38% in 2021 (still the most used over the past three years).

 For a better idea about how such an app looks like and what can be achieved with React Native, you can also read about FeetUp® – a react native app that offers tailored inverted yoga instructional videos.

-The same study by Statista shows that Flutter is very close to React Native in terms of preferred crossplatform app framewok.
-It is an SDK (software development kit) based on Dart, Google’s in-house language and it was launched in 2018.
-It provides various UI elements and widgets to choose from.
+The same study by Statista shows that Flutter is very close to React Native in terms of preferred crossplatform app framework.
+It is an SDK (software development kit) based on Dart, Google’s in-house language, launched in 2018.
+Flutter provides various UI elements and widgets to choose from.
 It has a highly performant rendering engine.
-The Hot Reload feature allows the live view of coding changes without having to save it.
+The Hot Reload feature allows the live view of coding changes without saving it.

 Compared to native app development, the use of cross platform frameworks accelerates the app development process.
 So if your company is in the MVP phase and you need a proof of concept fast, which can be easily and quickly readjusted, then you should seriously consider this technology.

-Still, take into account the app roadmap, the complexity you intend to reach.
+Still, consider the app roadmap and the complexity you intend to reach.
 Some features may require a certain degree of finesse which can only be achieved with native platforms development.

 You can also choose this type of app development when you have a team that masters the languages needed for those frameworks.
-It is important that your programmers feel at ease with the technology so that the time saved for implementation is not annulled by the time needed to learn the new frameworks.
-For this matter, it is also important to look at the technical support available for the crossplatform app development framework, so that the process runs smoothly.
+It is important that your programmers feel at ease with the technology.
+This way, the time saved for implementation is not annulled by the time needed to learn the new frameworks.
+It is also important to look at the technical support available for the crossplatform app development framework so that the process runs smoothly.

-Now that we’ve seen the pros and cons of cross platform app development and the most popular frameworks, the question is when does it become a choice to consider?
+Now we’ve seen the pros and cons of cross platform app development and the most popular frameworks.
+The question is, when does it become a choice to consider?

-Whatever your choice, remember that the decision is about the effort vs result ratio considering the product roadmap, the time and financial resources, and the available talent.
+Remember that the decision concerns the effort vs result ratio, considering the product roadmap, the time and financial resources, and the available talent.